Opening a bank account

 You can purchase a pay-as-you-go UK SIM card when you arrive, or speak with your current mobile provider to see if they can offer you a competitive contract while you're in the UK.

 You should register with a primary care doctor (called a general practitioner, or GP) when you arrive.
-You can register with the Health Centre on campus or with a GP in your local area.
+You can find a GP in your local area here.
+You can also find other NHS medical services, such as dentists, on that site.

 Next: International orientation